 Your appointment

-Your appointment letter (that’s the letter sent to you with this guide) should tell you where to go when you arrive.
-If not, please call the Appointments Centre on telephone 01225 821821 to find out where you should go.
+Your appointment letter should tell you where to go when you arrive.
+If not, please refer to the telephone number on your appointment letter or text message / email that you received.

 Further information about attending your appointment can be found below:

-You may also be asked to attend a virtual clinic:
+You may also be asked to attend a video consultation:

 This guidance has been written by a patient, who has had telephone appointments, to help you prepare for your appointment.